-Paul Gladney, better known by the stage name Paul Mooney, was an American comedian, writer, social critic, and television and film actor.
-He was best known for his appearances on Chappelle's Show and as a writer for comedian Richard Pryor.
+Paul Gladney, better known by the stage name Paul Mooney, is an American comedian, writer, social critic, and television and film actor.
+He is best known for his appearances on Chappelle's Show and as a writer for comedian Richard Pryor.

 Born on August 4, 1941 in Shreveport, Louisiana, United States to George Gladney and LaVoya Ealy, Paul was primarily raised by his loving grandmother as his teenage parents were practically unable to raise him because of economic reasons.